Jean-MarcHarvengt/hyperpetpico/README.md

 <img src="/images/proto1_2.jpg" width="240" height="260" />
 <img src="/images/proto2.png" width="240" height="260" />
 </p>

+## Installation procedure
+* all PICO binaries are part of the repository in the "/bin" subdir.
+* refer to the PICO documentation for more details about how to flash it
+* format the 1MB flash storage (one time operation)
+  * power the PICO while pressing the button (uf2 programming mode)
+  * program the filesystem exposure utility by drag and drop of the file "/bin/flashfs_mount_or_create+mount.uf2" on the PICO icon
+  * When the flashing is finished, another mass storage icon HP-PICOCARD will appear representing the 1MB available for the hyperpet
+  * by default HP-PICOCARD contains the file "HYPERPET.CFG".
+  * this file is mostly relevant in stadalone mode.
+You can change the options in the file using an editor
+* drag and drop all the programs you want to the HP-PICOCARD USB storage device
+  * the "/prgs" subdir contains few examples, you can copy for e.g. basic,demos,petscii and roms subdirectories to HP-PICOCARD
+* flash the hyperpetpico application to the PICO
+  * power the PICO while pressing the button (uf2 programming mode)
+  * drag and drop "bin/hyperpetpicopetio.uf2" if you intent to use the hyperpet module on a real PET
+  * OR drag and drop "bin/hyperpetpicoemuwifi.uf2" if you intent to use the module as standalone emulator
+* the module is ready to use
+* on a real pet
+  * install the innerboard inside the PET8032, on the memory expansion bus
+  * plug the module to the inner board connector at the side of the pet
+  * connect VGA and audio
+  * power the module via USB cable
+  * finally and only finally, power the PET
+* as standalone emulator
+  * connect VGA and audio
+  * connect a USB keyboard via a USB power splitter cable (keyboard layout via "HYPERPET.CFG")
+  * power the module via USB

 ## Build procedure
 * install PICO-SDK (or update it by pulling from the github)